 Looking for the next best thing in indoor generators?
-Then you may want to hold out for the Inergy Flex which is set to debut sometime in 2020.
 The Flex comes from the same company that brought us the Inergy Apex and the Inergy Kodiak, which are both very high powered and portable indoor generators.
-I am hoping that the company's third edition will continue to improve their already impressive hardware.

 If you’re only looking for a small indoor generator to power a few devices, then you may want to check out something from RockPals.
 RockPals has a few convenient, lightweight, and affordable indoor generators that are perfect for charging phones and laptops as well as running small medical devices such as CPAP machines.